JCU Campus Parking FAQs

 All revenue from parking will be directed back towards improving JCU transport options, including enhanced lighting, developing and improving car parks, and constructing end-of-ride facilities.

-Will there be any free parking areas at JCU Townsville and JCU Cairns from 2019?
+Are there any free parking areas at JCU Bebegu Yumba and JCU Nguma-bada?

 I currently find it hard to find a car park.
-How will the new system improve parking?
+How does the new system improve parking?

-JCU's campuses provide ample parking, with over 4,000 car parks across JCU Townsville and 1,300 car parks at JCU Cairns.
+JCU's campuses provide ample parking, with over 4,000 car parks across JCU Bebegu Yumba and 1,300 car parks at JCU Nguma-bada.

 During the first few weeks of semester there is sometimes pressure on the high-use car parking areas, but for most of the semester there are always plenty of available car parks around campus.